Fitting tiles to your bathroom and kitchen is a practical choice that can make a room more attractive and durable.

 Tile fitting costs are affected by several factors, such as the tiler cost, the complexity of the job and your choice of tiles.
 As well as being functional, tiles can be fun – adding some personality to your property.

 In this tiling cost guide, we’ll explore the typical tile labour costs and the average floor tiling cost per m2 that you can expect to pay.
-As well as floor tiling costs and kitchen tiling costs, for the household, we explore the cost of tiling a bathroom per square metre.
+As well as floor tiling costs, kitchen tiling costs and for the household, we explore the cost of tiling a bathroom per square metre.

-The costs included here are the tile labour costs.
+The costs included here are the tile labour costs, typically charged per hour or per day.
 They do not include any preparation that may be required, the tiles and any materials and any other additional expenses you may incur.

 |Cost of tiling||Unit||Average cost|

 |Tile a medium-sized bathroom (walls and floors)||Per-job||£850|